keepin' it REAL Rural

 With such a focus on culturally grounded curriculum, it is highly encouraged to execute internal interviews and then create local videos and other media materials used in the program to reflect local reality.
 Live performances are also an option.
 Regardless of the tactic used, both provide essential engagement among students and an opportunity for creativity.

-The best way to quickly and smoothly implement the kiR curriculum without financial cost is to connect with your local D.A.R.E. program.
+Another option is to connect with your local D.A.R.E. program.
 Police officers teach curriculum as a police/school relationship bond, thus avoiding any extra responsibility on school faculty.

 Children and youth

 National/Multi-State, Ohio, Pennsylvania

 December 18, 2015

 March 11, 2022

 Suggested citation: Rural Health Information Hub, 2022. keepin' it REAL Rural [online].
 Rural Health Information Hub.
 Available at: https://www.ruralhealthinfo.org/project-examples/872 [Accessed 30 March 2023]